The heroes and villains we love and why we love them

 While most character foils are antagonistic duos, such as Frodo and Gollum from The _Lord of the Rings_ or Clarice and Hannibal Lecter from _The Silence of the Lambs_, foils don’t have to be contrary.
 In fact, **some examples of foil characters demonstrate companionship.**

-While Harry Potter and Draco Malfoy serve as a contrast of each other’s traits, Harry and Hermione complement each other.
+While in _Harry Potter_, the titular character and Draco Malfoy serve as a contrast of each other’s traits, Harry and Hermione complement each other.
 Harry is rash and decides to act based on his intuition.
 However, Hermione plans each step out and it’s this careful consideration that helps Harry through his trials while also demonstrating his recklessness.

 Another complementary set of foils is Sherlock Holmes and Dr. Watson.
 Sherlock is arrogant and cold but Watson is practical and sympathetic.
 Their verbal sparring and mutual annoyance are entertaining and demonstrate the flaws in one another’s character, but they always come to each other’s rescue.